codevasp-lab/IVMS101/README.md

 ## IVMS101 standard

-CODE uses the IVMS101 standard to exchange personal information related to virtual transaction. [https://intervasp.org/](https://intervasp.org/)
+CODE uses the IVMS101 standard to exchange personal information related to virtual asset transaction. [https://intervasp.org/](https://intervasp.org/)
 - A field name of a message is expressed with camelCase whose first character starts with a lowercase.
 But, 'Originator', 'Beneficiary', 'OriginatorVASP', and 'BeneficiaryVASP' objects corresponding to Entity in ivms101 are expressed with PascalCase.
 - The values of all fields are not case-sensitive unless otherwise specified.
 - The values of all fields are always expressed with a UTF-8 encoded string. (including boolean, integer, real number, etc.)